unoplatform/uno/doc/articles/faq.md

 Yes, and you can use this [WebAssembly SQLite provider](https://github.com/unoplatform/uno.SQLitePCLRaw.Wasm)

-## Are Popups/RichEditbox implemented in Uno?
+## Are Popups/RichEditbox implemented in Uno Platform?

 No. You can use Conditional XAML to work around it: https://github.com/unoplatform/uno/blob/master/doc/articles/using-uno-ui.md#supporting-multiple-platforms-in-xaml-files

-## Does Uno support all UWP animations?
+## Does Uno Platform support all UWP animations?

 We've implemented parts of the supported animations, there are others that are still stubbed.
+If something you are looking for is not implemented, please open an issue.

 ## Visual Studio is requiring Android API v26 but I want to test on an older device.